zenaan/quick-fixes-ftfw/zfs/zfs.md

 ------------------------------------------------------------------
 ## ZFS Backups - send/recv

+This tutorial is for the ZFS newbie/beginner, with a focus on using external USB drive(s) to backup your ZFS zpool / filesystems.

+ZFS makes backups so simple, it becomes a joy to do a even a daily backup, and it's also really easy to add extra drives (see below).

 --------------
 ### Step 0 - Create at least 1 snapshot of source pool/filesystem to backup